-Where do I find my credit card’s CVV?
+- How do I find my credit card CVV number?

 What is a CVV number?

-CVV stands for “card verification value.”
-A CVV number — also known as a CSC, or “card security code” number — adds an extra layer of security to transactions in which the merchant can’t physically confirm you’re the actual cardholder.
-These are known as “card not present” transactions, which include virtually every purchase you make while shopping online.
+These codes add an extra layer of security to transactions where the merchant can’t physically confirm you’re the actual cardholder.
+These are known as “card-not-present” transactions, which include virtually every purchase you make while shopping online.

-Think about it: How can an online merchant such as eBay or Amazon.com possibly know that you’re who you say you are?
-It’s not like they can just ask to look at your driver’s license.
-Because it can be difficult for online merchants to verify the authorized cardholder is making the purchase, card-not-present transactions can be particularly appealing to those looking to commit credit card fraud.
+Because it can be difficult for online merchants to verify the authorized cardholder is the one making the purchase, card-not-present transactions can be particularly appealing to those looking to commit credit card fraud.

-The CVV number is an extra layer of security that may help limit or deter fraudulent purchases, even if a would-be thief knows your credit card number.
+The CVV number provides an extra layer of security that may help limit or deter fraudulent purchases, even if a would-be thief knows your credit card number.

-Even when you’re not shopping online, get in the habit of keeping your CVV number safe and secure.
+- Keep your CVV number safe.
+Get in the habit of keeping your CVV number safe and secure.
 Don’t give it out unless you absolutely have to — and only if you know it’s safe.
-You may also consider checking your billing statements frequently for suspicious purchases and signing up for credit monitoring.